Staon/otest2/README.md

 The framework offers features:

-* a preprocessor generating service code
+* a preprocessor generating service code.
-* DSL is a valid C++ which doesn't break fancy IDE functions like code assistance
+* DSL is a valid C++ which doesn't break fancy IDE functions like code assistance.
-* test cases are grouped into test suites
+* Grouping of test cases into test suites.
-* a rich set of assertion functions with a possibility to create own one
+* A set of assertion functions.
+The user is allowed to implement custom assertions.
-* test fixtures at the level of either test case or test suite
+* Test fixtures at the level of either test case or test suite.
-* regression test marks
+* Test fixture objects - objects automatically initialized and destroyed during the start-up and tear-down phase.
+* Regression test marks - a text representation of inner state of some structure which can be stored and checked.
-* exception handling (checking actual occurrence of an exception and handling of unexpected exceptions fired from a test case)
+* Exception handling - the framework is able to check occurence of an exception and it checks unexpected exceptions fired from the test cases.
+* Possible integration with custom main event loop.
+* User data passed from the main function into the testing functions.
+* Repeated runs of test cases or entire test suites.
-* nice colorized console output
+* Nice color console output.
-* reporting in the JUnit XML file format
+* Reporting in the JUnit XML file format.
-* possibile integration with custom main event loop

 See the project site [https://staon.github.io/otest2/](https://staon.github.io/otest2/) for detailed documentation, examples and the install guide.